OscarOdh/GMMK3_RGB/README.md

 ## Before you publish this repo

-No credentials or personal data here — `config.json` is just colors.
-Three small bits of local clutter to clear out:
+No credentials or personal data here. `config.json` is just colors.
+Three small bits of local clutter to clear out.

 **`sync.ffs_db`** is a hidden FreeFileSync database from your own backup setup.
 Machine-specific, no value to anyone else.